Contributed by Ashley Wilson

 In this new environment, employees will need to be able to access the same tools both in the office and from home.

 Additionally, different worker styles will also need to work conveniently together through things like video conferencing systems, digital whiteboards, easy file sharing systems, and online fax services.

 Employees and business leaders will also need training on how to organize and maintain the office.
 The standard workplace environment will need to be kept clean, with extra practices used to reduce the spread of germs.
-Hand sanitizer stations will become more common, while office spaces will spread out, allowing for less cluttered collaboration between team members.
+Stations with free medical-grade face masks and hand sanitizer will become more common, while office spaces will spread out, allowing for less cluttered collaboration between team members.

 The open-plan office that had previously been met with some controversy will likely become a thing of the past in a world where everyone needs to stay carefully separated.